Very good choice

 • Not applicable (0 points)

-• Is the frequency of an audit based in part on a risk assessment of the client?
+• Is the frequency or intensity of an audit or oversight assessment based on a risk assessment of the client or assurance provider?

 Answer: Yes